 Studies investigating Northern Hemisphere storm-track changes have not reached consensus on how storm activity will change with a warming climate.
 In the state of New York, precipitation is projected to increase by 5% every 30 years; however, it will not be distributed evenly over the course of the year - more is expected to fall in heavy downpours rather than in light rains (Rosenzweig et al. 2011).
 A number of studies show decreased nor'easter activity due to enhanced surface warming at higher latitudes and weaker surface warming at low latitudes, leading to a decreased temperature gradient (Catto, Shaffrey, and Hodges 2011).
 Other studies show no indication of more intense storms but do show a decrease in weaker storms (Bengtsson and Hodges 2006).
-This uncertainty presents a substantial challenge for making future predictions about shoreline conditions.
+This uncertainty presents a substantial challenge for making future predictions about shoreline conditions; however, it should be noted that even if storm characteristics do not change, storm impacts will be greater at higher sea levels.